-Join us in a leading environmental science program for Palm Beach County students, Ambassadors of the Wetlands.
-This exciting new program includes field trips to visit a “model” wetland garden at Mounts Botanical Garden and a “real” wetland at the Loxahatchee National Wildlife Refuge.
-Mounts Botanical Garden (“Mounts”) and its partners will provide environmental education that will enhance Everglades knowledge in a wetland setting to middle and high school students throughout Palm Beach County.
+This environmental science program for Palm Beach County middle and high school students is designed to inspire civic responsibility and a sense of stewardship over our natural resources.
+It includes field trips to visit a “model” wetland garden at Mounts Botanical Garden and a “real” wetland at the Loxahatchee National Wildlife Refuge.
+Mounts Botanical Garden (“Mounts”) and its partners provide environmental education that will enhance Everglades knowledge in a wetland setting.

 - Core themes include Florida’s geologic history and Everglades formation, the importance of wetlands, ecological functions, human changes to the natural system, Everglades restoration, and what young people can do to help.
-The program is designed to inspire civic responsibility and a sense of stewardship over our natural resources.

-In addition to teaching the students, time will be spent with the teachers to facilitate curriculum development that can be continued through the academic year.
+- In addition to teaching the students, time will be spent with the teachers to facilitate curriculum development that can be continued through the academic year.

 Participation in this free program is on a first come, first serve basis.
 If you are interested in learning more, please contact Laura Bloom, Palm Beach Soil & Water Conservation District Director at 561-792-2727 x 4226 or email@example.com.

-Mounts Botanical Garden offers two programs for Elementary Schools to be a part of during the 2017-18 school year.
+Mounts Botanical Garden offers two programs for Elementary Schools to be a part of during the school year.
 The first focuses on plant diversity, the functions of plants, and botany.
 During this program, students are invited to participate in a one-time visit to the Garden where they will have the privilege of hearing a presentation from a Master Gardener, who will then lead the students through the Garden where they will get to experience first-hand the things they learned in the presentation.

 The second program Mounts offers focuses on conservation, and is complimented by our temporary exhibit, Washed Ashore: Art to Save the Sea.
 This exhibit is a collection of sea sculptures made from debris found in the ocean.
 The students who participate in this program will get an in-depth lesson on what conservation is, the problems that we are facing today, and how they can be a part of finding solutions.
 Following the program, students will go on an intensive, interactive tour of the Garden and the sea sculptures.